analytixncs/analytix-docs/docs/informer/informer-basics.md

 To start let's look at the different ways to use filters on a Dashboard Report.

+### Variables / User Fields

+User Fields can be created on the Administration panel by click on the **User Fields** option.

+Once a user field has been created, you can assign it to a user(s) and give it a value.
+Then you can access any user field in either criteria or filters to limit the data based on the value in these users fields.

+**Filtering - Variables**.
+You can setup certain variables that are unique for each user.
+For example, *Department* could be a variable that would be each users department so when they ran the filter it would automatically filter by their department.

 ##  Filters - Using the Dates